Smile (R5 song): Reception

 "Smile" has received generally positive reviews.
 Bop and Tiger Beat magazine said the song was "sweet, catchy and great".
 Vivan Pham of Pop Dust noted that the band's sound has changed, no longer teen to become something more mature.
 She was positive and said it was "great".
 Raffy Ermac to Teen Magazine said "Smile" was the band's best song so far and they were "playing better than ever".

 Live performances

-The first "Smile" performance was in Family Channel special Family Day, in Canada, on November 16, 2014.
+The first "Smile" performance was in the Family Channel special Family Day, in Canada, on November 16, 2014.
 On November 23, the band performed at the American Music Awards.
-On November 28, they performed in Good Morning America.
+On November 28, they performed on Good Morning America.

 Music video

 On November 14, 2014, the band released a live video in Buenos Aires, Argentina, to promote the song.
 The official music video was premiered on MTV on December 23, 2014.
 MTV also released an exclusive interview and behind-the-scenes, entitled "What Makes R5 Smile?".
 The video shows the band backwards in a wooded park in four different scenes, like the four seasons.
 In the summer the band plays with water guns shirtless, in the spring they're on a picnic, in the autumn they dance in the rain among the dry leaves, in the winter they cut firewood in the snow.